Check out this list of recommended Top 10 list of Green Beret books and learn more about these Special Forces warriors.

 From the New York Times bestselling author of In Harm’s Way comes a true-life story of American soldiers overcoming great odds to achieve a stunning military victory.

-the book Kill Bin Laden: A Delta Force Commander’s Account of the Hunt for the World’s Most Wanted Man is described as the “The best book ever written by a special operations insider.
+The book Kill Bin Laden: A Delta Force Commander’s Account of the Hunt for the World’s Most Wanted Man is described as the “The best book ever written by a special operations insider.

-This guy Dalton Fury and his men are the real-deal Delta Force operators.
-The mission was to kill the most wanted man in the world―one of such magnitude that it couldn’t be handled by just any military or intelligence force.
 The best America had to offer was needed.
 The task was handed to roughly forty members of America’s supersecret counterterrorist unit: the elite and mysterious unit Delta Force.
 This is the true story of one Delta Force commander’s hunt to kill a terrorist leader.

 You need to know what happened at Tora Bora, and this great book will tell you.” ―Colonel David Hunt, U.S. Army (Ret.), New York Times bestselling author of They Just Don’t Get It and On the Hunt, and FOX News special ops and counterterrorism analyst